kjh311/map_api/README.md

-1"Out and About" adds activity locations to a Google Map.
+"Out and About" adds activity locations to a Google Map.
 Info, Picture, weather conditions, surf report, snow report, driving directions is displayed, allowing the user to see at a glance which activities are worth doing.